I tried something that I’ve heard has worked wonders for many people in the past, including BIll Gates. Think Week.

-A couple months ago I tried something that I’ve heard has worked wonders for many people in the past including BIll Gates.
-The legend as I remember it was that for two weeks every year Bill would shut out all communication with the outside world, have his assistant slide grilled cheese sandwiches into his office a couple times a day and he’d spend all day and night taking in information and thinking.
+The legend as I remember it, was that for two weeks every year Bill would shut out all communication with the outside world, have his assistant slide grilled cheese sandwiches into his office a couple times a day, and he’d spend all day and night taking in information and thinking.
 Apparently, it was during those two weeks when many of the key strategies to how Microsoft built its initial successes were created.

-Well, I only had a 5 day week and my initial think week didn’t yield quite as beneficial of results, but it did teach me a few things about setting up a successful think week.
+Well, I only had a 5 day week and my initial Think Week didn’t yield quite the results of Bill, but it did teach me a few things about setting up a successful Think Week.

-Why a think week you ask?
-Let’s start with a different question: when was the last time you spent a significant period of time to just reflect, think and envision or work out plans for the future?
-Short spurts of time everyday don’t count – I’m talking about multiple days of deep self interaction.
-Think that kind of time would be valuable, that’s why you need a think week.
+Let’s start with a different question: when was the last time you spent a significant period of time to reflect, think, and envision or work out plans for the future?
+Short spurts of time everyday don’t count–I’m talking about multiple days of deep self-interaction.

 Here’s some tips on setting up your own:

-- Spend the first day or so just getting some things off your to-do list that have been there so you get that feeling of having immediately accomplished something that you should of been doing for the last six months.
+- Spend the first day or two just getting some things off your to-do list that have been there so you get that feeling of immediate accomplishment.
 This will also make sure you don’t have that thing in the back of your mind the next few days.

-- Turn off or at least schedule communication.
-This is your think week – not your catch up on email or call that friend you haven’t called back week.
+- Turn off or schedule communication.
+This is your Think Week, not your catch-up-on-email or call-that-friend-you-haven’t-called-back week.
 We’re strangled by our communication devices enough on our regular time, get off the grid.

-- Have your supplies already gathered.
-Coffee, whiteboards, paper, books, music playlists, whatever you think you might want during that week – have it ready well beforehand.
+- Gather your supplies.
+Coffee, whiteboards, paper, books, music playlists, whatever you think you might want during that week–have it ready beforehand.

 - Don’t tell anyone.
 Don’t start telling people too far ahead of time, they’ll just give you advice you don’t need and/or try and figure out ways to schedule something during that time because they know you’ll be “free.”

 - Move around.
 The intellectual and creative benefits of exercise are obvious.
-Get your blood flowing during some points of your day even with simple 20 minute walks outside or a hardcore workout that gets you energized and excited to continue to focus.
+Get your blood flowing during some points of your day even with simple 20 minute walks outside or a hardcore workout that gets you energized and excited.

 - Go somewhere different.
 This one depends on whether or not you can focus better when you’re somewhere you don’t normally go or if it’s better where you normally work.
-Experiencing new places surely helps with your creativity because of the new experiences and connections it builds in your brain, but this is about which place is going to help you remain focused more.
-For me personally, that means not sitting at my normal desk because there I’d get sidetracked thinking about the more immediate things and be itching to do them.
+Experiencing new places surely helps with your creativity because of the new experiences and connections it builds in your brain, but this is about which place will help you focus best.
+For me personally, that means not sitting at my normal desk because there I get sidetracked thinking about the more immediate things and itch to do them.

 - Act.
-If you can do something during that week to get momentum going or at least get started on something you come up with – do it.
-This way it won’t end up going on your “after think week to-do list” and then never get done.
+Build momentum if you can, or at least get started on something you come up with.
+This way it won’t end up going on your “after Think Week to-do list” and then never get done.

-Whatever you’re doing right now open your calendar and schedule your first think week right now.
-The most important thing is to schedule it because if you don’t you’ll just end up going day by day like you are now.
+Open your calendar and schedule your first think week right now.
+The most important thing is to schedule it or else you’ll end up going day-by-day like you are now.